-Criticism from Trump's own ranks after fatal shooting in Minneapolis
+Criticism from within Trump's own ranks after fatal Minneapolis shooting

 Published:

-Criticism from Trump's own ranks after fatal shooting in Minneapolis
+Criticism from within Trump's own ranks after fatal Minneapolis shooting

 Photo: Michael Pretti via AP/Adam Gray/AP /TT

-Republican voices of criticism have been heard after the fatal shooting in Minneapolis.
-At the same time, President Donald Trump's administration continues to defend the actions of federal police forces.
+Critical voices have been heard after the fatal shooting in Minneapolis, even within the Republican Party.
+President Donald Trump's administration continues to defend the actions of federal police forces.

 A growing number of Republicans are calling for an investigation into the shooting of 37-year-old Alex Pretti in Minneapolis.

 Republican Senator Bill Cassidy of Louisiana, who is running for re-election and is being challenged by a Trump-backed candidate, called the shooting “incredibly disturbing.”
-He believes the credibility of the Department of Homeland Security and immigration enforcement is at stake.
+He believes the credibility of federal authorities is at stake.

-Kentucky Republican Thomas Massie, who has been critical of Trump for some time, said, "Carrying a firearm is not a death sentence."
+Kentucky Republican Thomas Massie, who has been critical of Trump for some time, states that carrying a firearm is not a death sentence.

 High loyalty

-Since Trump took office a year ago, Republican loyalty has been strong.
-The shooting raises uncomfortable questions for a party that, among other things, is passionate about the right to bear arms and trust in federal agencies.
+Since Trump took office a year ago, Republican loyalty has been high.
+The shooting raises uncomfortable questions for a party that, among other things, is passionate about the right to bear arms.

-Trump's staunch ally Senator Pete Ricketts is calling for "a prioritized and transparent investigation" into the shooting.
+Trump's staunch ally Senator Pete Ricketts calls for an investigation into the whole thing, but adds:

 Facts: Two fatal shootings in Minneapolis